praveens-git-bit/Build2024-FabricDocument/exercise1.md

    ![Pipeline.](mediaNew/yes-cancel.png)

-Due to time constraint, creating a **Data pipeline** is optional.
-To continue with the Data pipeline creation please go to page 7.
+Note: *Due to time constraints, we will not be creating a Data pipeline at this time.
+You can perform this optional step (found in the appendix) later.*

-15. Similarly, you can get data into the Lakehouses using pipelines from a variety of other sources like Snowflake, Dataverse, etc. Now, your next task is to ingest data from the acquired company, Litware Inc., into the lakehouse from ADLS Gen 2.
-Data such as customer churn, sales, campaigns and also website bounce rate.
-So, let’s start by creating a shortcut for this external data.
+15. Similarly, you can get data into the Lakehouses using pipelines from a variety of other sources like Snowflake, Dataverse, etc. Your next task is to ingest website bounce rate data from the acquired company Litware Inc.

 ---